al-caveman/cavemancms/content_raw/kant/article.md

 While my [dogood] does not suffer from any of those exceptions.
 As you see, my shit is simpler and better than [kant]'s shit.

+## why did [kant] miss this?

+IMO the reason [kant] didn't see [dogood] is maybe in part because he was from the 1700s, while evolution (random mutations + survivability maximization) came later IMO since [darwin] is an 1800s dude.
+This matters because it relates to how I define [watisgood:good].